Marz-R/TK1-EX1/README.md

 # TK1-EX1
 Execution
 -------------------------
+Please execute Gradle inside `tk1-ex1` folder, not TK1-EX1 folder.

-Please run the program using 2 (or more) command prompt, one for server, one (or more) for client.
+Run the program using 2 (or more) command prompt, one for server, one (or more) for client.

 For the server:
 > ./gradlew runServerApp